Azure/azure-arc-validation/testsuite/catalog.md

 - `test_metrics_and_logging`: This test will check the logs to ensure that metrics agent and fluent bit sidecar containers successfully pushed metrics and logs to data plane.

-- `test_kubernetes_configuration_helm_operator`: This test will ensure that a source control configuration is created on ARM and that the `complianceState` field reflects 'Installed'.
-Then it will check if the helm operator successfully deployed the resources.

-- `test_kubernetes_configuration_flux_operator`: This test will ensure that a source control configuration is created on ARM and that the `complianceState` field reflects 'Installed'.
-Then it will check if the flux operator successfully deployed the resources.

 - `CSPScenarioTestAsync,HPScenarioTestAsync`: These tests will ensure that 'clusterconnect' scenarios work by making K8s calls to the connected cluster.

 - `test_wif`: This test will ensure that the cluster can be onboarded as an Arc cluster with the Workload Identity Federation enabled, and the mutating webhook required for this feature is successfully installed.
 The test only runs if environment variable `TEST_WIF` is set to `true`  (please note that this feature does not work in an AKS and Openshift cluster).